Documentation Index

 GET /v1/participants?external_id=user_123

 Use the returned id for all subsequent API calls.
-The list endpoint returns a slim response.
+The list endpoint returns identifiers, status, and profile fields.
 To get the full participant state in one call, use the detail endpoint:

 GET /v1/participants/{id}

-The detail response includes balances, tags, counters, attributes, tiers, and program_ids inline.
+The detail response includes balances, tags, counters, attributes, tiers, program_ids, and profile fields inline.

 Status